Plutora Blog - Test Environment Management

 In one sentence test environment management (TEM) is the process of ensuring test environments are proactively managed to ensure they are available as per time scheduling requirements to deliver releases or BAU changes.

 Firstly you need a real-time understanding of your Test Environment assets.
-It’s amazing how many organizations I have worked in where managers don’t actually have a real time view of all the test environments currently available to them.
+It’s amazing how many organizations I have worked in where managers don’t actually have a real-time view of all the test environments currently available to them.
 You often hear that stakeholders in larger companies complain they don’t have enough environments or on the other extreme we have seen 7 test environments for a single system and “it’s a waste of money”.
 Understanding your pre-production test environment landscape is crucial in countering the negative business sentiment.
 To do this you need to map out all your available environments, which will give everyone a single source of truth.
 This process of identifying your assets requires a proper tool or software component.
-Using spread sheets or Sharepoint is a recipe for disaster because not only do people hate receiving and reviewing documents in those formats, XLS and SharePoint are often neglected after a few weeks of inception leading to out-dated and unreliable information sources.
-Tools like Plutora provide dedicated functionality to address many of the process gaps which other non-standard software package do.
+Using spreadsheets or Sharepoint is a recipe for disaster because not only do people hate receiving and reviewing documents in those formats, XLS and SharePoint are often neglected after a few weeks of inception leading to out-dated and unreliable information sources.
+Tools like Plutora provide dedicated functionality to address many of the process gaps which other non-standard software packages do.

 Ok, so now that you have all your environments identified you need to do the most important aspect and PLAN.
 To plan you need information, which is reliable, centralised, and current.
 Planning involves a deep understanding of what the different IT development teams, both in the Project space and BAU space are working on.